-catnip is a perennial herb belonging to the mint family Labiatae.
-Catnip is known in scientific nomenclature as "Nepeta cataria".
-The plant is a weed-like mint that is now native in North America and Canada after being introduced from its native Mediterranean soil.
+Catnip is a perennial herb belonging to the mint family Labiatae.
+Catnip is known in scientific nomenclature as Nepeta cataria.
+The plant is a weed-like mint that is now native to North America and Canada after being introduced from its native Mediterranean soil.

-This chemical is thought to minic the effects of a pheromone to cause a variety of behaviors.
+This chemical is thought to mimic the effects of a pheromone to cause a variety of behaviors.

 When cats smell catnip they exhibit a range of behaviors that may include sniffing, licking and chewing the plant, head shaking, chin and cheek rubbing, head rolling, and body rubbing.
 This psychosexual reaction lasts for 5-15 minutes and cannot be evoked again for an hour or more after exposure.

-Cats are unique in their response to catnip, and the response can be very dramatic in some cats - rolling, licking, rubbing, drooling, jumping, running, growling.
+Cats are unique in their response to catnip, and the response can be very dramatic in some cats -- rolling, licking, rubbing, drooling, jumping, running, growling.

 Other cats appear to become very sedate after exposure.
 And, as mentioned above, up to 30% of the cat population does not respond at all to catnip.
 In any case, for all of the (sometimes entertaining) behaviors seen, catnip is completely nontoxic to cats.
 If a large quantity of fresh catnip is consumed, you may see some vomiting or diarrhea, but this is rare and self-limiting.